-Learn About B4T
+Learn ABout B4T

-Terms & Definitions
+Terms and Definitions

 One of the challenges of hanging around cross-cultural workers is the lingo we use.
 Here are some words you are likely to hear as you get to know us.

 BAM (Business as Mission).
-Business as mission is a term being used in Christian circles to describe the integration of ministry goals and business goals to make an impact for God’s Kingdom.
+Business as Mission is a term being used in Christian circles to describe the integration of ministry goals and business goals to make an impact for God’s Kingdom.
 As a strategy, BAM generally describes any for-profit business endeavor that seeks to reach people and communities for the glory of God and is not artificially supported by donor funds.

 Transformation.
 Referring to impacting a community in 4 measurable ways: spiritually, economically, socially, and environmentally.